erSubhashThapa/100daysofcode/r1-log.md

     ## Revisiting Classes

     I wanted to use classes in this rewrite of my app.
-I used classes before in tutorial projects, but now on my own much.
+I used classes before in tutorial projects, but not on my own much.
 I decided to review classes and make sure I could write one.

     Here's the [Mozilla documentation on javascript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)